 What is a Surprise Medical Bill?

 A surprise medical bill—also known as a “balanced bill”—most often occurs when an individual receives medical care at an in-network facility, but then unknowingly is seen by an out-of-network doctor.
-The difference—or “balance”—between the expected in-network costs versus the actual out-of-network costs results in a surprise bill with a much higher-than-expected liability to the individual.
+The difference between the expected in-network costs versus the actual out-of-network costs results in a surprise bill.
+This has a much higher-than-expected liability to the individual.

 Why are Surprise Medical Bills a problem?